brunobord/stardrifter/stardrifter/you.md

 Your capacity to fight in the air, find the best position to attack your opponent with the maximum of damages.

+### Reputation

+The higher, the better is your reputation.
+You're well-known by other Spacedrifters, Space patrol and local planet governors, in a good way.
+It can be useful if you're in legal trade, but can be a bit painful if you want to dig into Piracy.
+If this score is negative, you're well-known too, but for evil and illegal deeds: murder, raids, traffic.

+Special rule: When this stat is reaching +6 or -6, your character becomes a legend.
+I think you can stop playing and retire...
+And start with a new one.

+## How high are your stats?

+First of all, assign factors to your stats.
+You must assign -2, -1, 0, +1.

+## Your possessions

+At the beginning of the game, your character has a basic ship (see the "Ship" chapter for more details), and a few credits.

+* Roll 1D6,
+* Add +2 if you come from the Central Planet,  +1 if you come from the Surroundings.
+* Multiply this result by 1000, and there are your credits